Why are we recording the current state of our freshwaters?

 Minimum data requirements for determining attribute bands

-LAWA calculates and displays the 'current state' of lake water quality sites using monthly data preferably, but for some indicators quarterly data are used if state cannot be calculated from monthly data (e.g. too many months are missing).
-The following minimum data abundance requirements are required to be met below before a grade can be assigned, so not all sites that feature on LAWA can be assigned an attribute band.
+LAWA calculates and displays the 'current state' of lake water quality sites using monthly data or quarterly data (if monthly data are not available).
+A daily average is calculated in situations where multiple measurements were collected in a single day, before assessing whether the data meets the specified data abundance criteria.
+The following minimum data abundance requirements have to be met before a grade can be assigned, so not all sites that feature on LAWA can be assigned an attribute band.

 For ammoniacal nitrogen (as ammonia toxicity), total nitrogen, total phosphorus, chlorophyll a and clarity, LAWA requires: